 Prior to each fiscal year, the Audit & Supervisory Board formulates audit plans with key areas.
-In the fiscal year ended March 31, 2021. the following three key audit areas were selected for the monitoring of specific progress in management and execution.
+In the fiscal year ended March 31, 2021, the following three key audit areas were selected for the monitoring of specific progress in management and execution.

-Measures Related to Midterm Corporate Strategy 2021:

-- Initiatives aimed at achieving digital transformation (DX) - Progress in the streamlining and restructuring of existing businesses - Implementation of both employee development and revitalization measures
+- Measures Related to Midterm Corporate Strategy 2021: Initiatives aimed at achieving digital transformation (DX) - Progress in the streamlining and restructuring of existing businesses - Progress in the streamlining and restructuring of existing businesse Implementation of both employee development and revitalization - Implementation of both employee development and revitalization measures